Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/Loop/documentation.md

 * _cumulative_

   * Sets whether the loop is cumulative or not.
-See the Note(s) section below for more information.
+See the Notes section below for more information.

 ### Outputs